Asia targets tourism, education boost from Trump travel ban

 The country is also a key destination for medical tourism and halal tourism, with food and other products largely halal-certified.

-In neighboring Thailand, tourism officials said the U.S. ban could lift visitor numbers.
+In neighbouring Thailand, tourism officials said the U.S. ban could lift visitor numbers.

 SAFETY AND SECURITY